aidanscannell/aidanscannell-hugo-academic/content/event/ellis-pml-summer-school-2024/index.md

   The core of the lecture will focus on decision-time planning strategies within continuous action spaces.
 I will provide insights into the sources of uncertainty inherent in model-based RL and discuss methods for making decisions under this uncertainty.

-  This lecture aims to equip you with a good understanding of decision-time planning in model-based RL and provide some insights into how to navigate the challenges posed by uncertainty.
+  This lecture aims to provide a good understanding of decision-time planning in model-based RL and offer insights into the rationale and strategies for making decisions under uncertainty.

 # Talk start and end times.